-During Orientation, banks will have representatives on campus to answer questions and help you open accounts.
-Ask about ATM and checking fees and minimum balances; some banks offer special student rates for accounts opened during Orientation.
+There are many different banking options in the U.S. When you are choosing a bank, ask about ATM and checking fees, and minimum balances.
+Some banks offer special student accounts.
 Wellesley College has a Bank of America ATM in the Campus Center.
-The banks within walking distance are:
+The banks within walking distance from campus are:

 Larger national banks tend to offer more comprehensive international services, such as wire transfers, international drafts, foreign currency exchange, and foreign traveler‘s checks.
 It may take longer to complete such transactions at smaller banks.